dotlang/language/README.md

 As a 10,000 foot view of the language, code is written in files (called modules) organised in directories (called packages).
 There are functions and types.
 Each function gets one or more input (each of it's own type) and gives an output.
 Types include primitive data types, tuple, sum types and a general type alias.
 Concurrency, lambda expression and exception handling are supported.

+### Comparison
-In summary, Dotlang is C language + Garabage collector + first-class functions + sum data types + module system + composition and powerful polymorphism + simple and powerful standard library + immutability + built-in data validation + contracts + exception handling + lambda expressions + closure + powerful built-in data types (hash, string,...) + built-in concurrency + built-in memoization + sane defaults - ambiguities - pointers - macros - header files.
+Compared with C: dotlang is C language + Garabage collector + first-class functions + template programming + sum data types + module system + composition and powerful polymorphism + simple and powerful standard library + immutability + exception handling + lambda expressions + closure + powerful built-in data types (hash, string,...) + multiple dispatch + sane defaults - ambiguities - pointers - macros - header files

+dotLang compared to Scala: Scala - dependency on JVM - cryptic syntax - trait

+dotLang compared to Go: Go + template programming + immutability + multiple dispatch + sum types + sane defaults + better orthogonality - pointers

 There is a runtime system which is responsible for memory allocation and management, interaction with OS and other external libraries and handling concurrency.